barkat-a/corpo-nero/content/index.md

   - test
 ---
 ![corp](https://rare-gallery.com/thumbs/915924-painting-nature-of-fear-Nicola-Samori-artwork.jpg)
+## about

+Hi, I'm Barkat.
+I'm an entrepreneur and operator.
+I usually join start-ups as one of the first 'business' hires.
+I enjoy tinkering and taking things 0 to 1, starting with 1% idea and 99% iteration.
+I value agency and grit most.
+I enjoy working with like-minded, mission driven people.
+## corpo nero

-Corpo Nero is a unique exploration at the intersection of technology, philosophy, and art.
+Corpo Nero is a unique exploration at the intersection of technology, philosophy, and business.
 Like a blackbody in physics, I seek to absorb and assimilate diverse ideas, providing fresh insights and unconventional perspectives.
-By traversing mental territories, I aim to chart new connections between distinct areas of thought.
-My intention with this space is to learn in public.
-I hope to equip readers with new mental models and cognitive tools to navigate our increasingly complex world.

-Join me on this journey of discovery for a unique blend of ideas you won’t find anywhere else.
-# About Me

-Hi,

-I'm Barkat.
-I enjoy thinking and writing about
+Thinking in progress.
 ## places to start:

 - Check out what I'm reading: [[Currently Reading]]